transloadit/monolib/README.md

 # :house_with_garden: monolib

-An internal monorepo with publicly published single-file JavaScript utils that we can re-use across our different projects.
+An internal monorepo with publicly published single-file TypeScript utils that we can re-use across our different projects.

 It's the home to many small functions that just don't belong.